-How does your website assure your customers that yours IS the product or service they need?
+How does your website assure your customers that yours is the product or service they need?
 Do you give them enough information about your product or service to let them make up their own minds about it, or are you just expecting a picture of your product and the words "buy now!" to do the job of selling for you?
-There's a good reason department stores have sales people: to assure customers that they are making the right decision.
+There's a good reason brick-and-mortar stores have sales people: to assure customers that they are making the right decision.

 In an effort to look corporate and professional, many websites lose all personal touches and show no empathy whatever to customers, nor do they inspire any empathy from customers.
 WordPress websites use the same templates from one site to another, until your site looks just like every other WordPress site, with nothing to distinguish it.
 Is there anywhere on your website that speaks to your customers, or offers advice, or gives any indication that your company cares one whit about its customers after making a sale?
 Real testimonials from real customers can help establish this point, too.

 What does the customer see on your website?
 Does what they see look professional?
 Does it inspire your visitors to believe that there is a real company behind your website (with actual humans in it), that will actually deliver the product or service?